cooksjac000/jackcooksey/README.txt

 This is my robotics portfolio.
-If you have any questions, would like to work with me on a project, or hire me for a position, please reach out to me at jackcooksey2005@gmail.com.
+If you have any questions, would like to work with me on a project, or interview me for a position, please reach out to me at jackcooksey2005@gmail.com.

 Credits: